When Technology Becomes a Weapon: The Ethical Dilemmas and Regulatory Challenges in the Global Crackdown on "Digital Undressing"

 This incident will not be the last ethical crisis triggered by , but it may become a turning point—forcing technology companies, governments, and the international community to rethink how to strike a balance between technological innovation and fundamental human rights.

 In the short term, pressure will continue to focus on the platform side.
-The European Union has made it clear that if the measures are not sufficiently effective, "it will not hesitate to use the full enforcement toolbox of the Digital Services Act."
-According to this act, the EU can impose fines on companies of up to % of their global annual turnover—for , this could mean a penalty of approximately . billion euros per year.
+The European Union has made it clear that if X's measures are not sufficiently effective, it will not hesitate to use the full enforcement toolkit of the Digital Services Act.
+According to this act, the EU can impose fines of up to 6% of a company's global annual turnover—for X, this could mean a penalty of approximately 150 million euros per year.

 The real solution may require coordinated action beyond national borders.
 The bans in Indonesia and Malaysia, the EU's investigation, the UK's legislation, and legal actions in California—these scattered responses, while necessary, are not enough.
 Technology-facilitated gender-based violence is a global issue that demands a global response strategy.

-Professor Clare McGlynn of Durham University expressed deep concern: "Last month's announcement that it will allow 'pornographic content' in .
-Everything that has happened on demonstrates that any new technology will be used to abuse and harass women and girls.
-So what will we see on ?"
+Professor Claire McGlynn from Durham University expressed deep concern: OpenAI announced last November that it would allow 'pornographic content' in ChatGPT.
+What has happened on X shows that any new technology will be used to abuse and harass women and girls.
+So what will we see on ChatGPT?

-The crisis ultimately reveals a disturbing truth: in an era of rapid technological evolution, the most vulnerable groups are often the first to bear the negative impacts of innovation.
-While Elon Musk debates the boundaries of free speech online, women around the world are grappling with the psychological trauma caused by non-consensual sexual imagery.
-While tech companies discuss "guardrails" and "safety modes," a multibillion-dollar "undressing" app industry is thriving in the shadows.
+The Grok crisis ultimately reveals a disturbing truth: in an era of rapid technological evolution, the most vulnerable groups are often the first to bear the negative impacts of innovation.
+While Elon Musk debates the boundaries of free speech on X, women worldwide are grappling with the psychological trauma caused by non-consensual sexual images.
+As tech companies discuss guardrails and safety modes, a multibillion-dollar undressing app industry is thriving in the shadows.

-Technology should connect humanity and empower individuals, not serve as a tool for systemic violence.
-This incident serves as a wake-up call, reminding us that while pursuing technological breakthroughs, we must establish corresponding ethical frameworks and global governance mechanisms.
-Otherwise, so-called "innovation" will only exacerbate existing social inequalities, turning digital spaces into yet another battlefield for gender-based violence.
+Technology should connect humanity and empower individuals, not become a tool of systemic violence.
+The Grok incident serves as a wake-up call, reminding us that while pursuing technological breakthroughs, we must establish corresponding ethical frameworks and global governance mechanisms.
+Otherwise, so-called innovation will only exacerbate existing social inequalities, turning digital spaces into yet another battlefield for gender-based violence.

 This global game of encirclement has only just begun, and its outcome will profoundly influence the trajectory of technological development over the next decade, as well as our ability to protect fundamental human dignity in the digital age.
 When technology can strip a person of their dignity at the click of a button, society must find ways to defend that dignity with equal determination and wisdom.